-Limitations: The purpose of the two illustrative "critical reviews" enclosed is to demonstrate what the typical review process might look like to the test user.
-Readers should bear in mind that the reviews rely on limited documentary information from sources cited on each assessment program, as posted on their web sites through August, 2018.
+Limitations: Readers should bear in mind that the two illustrative "critical reviews" rely on the documented information from sources cited on each assessment program, as posted on their web sites through August, 2018.
 Findings are presented vis-à-vis the general set of assessment purposes represented in Tables 1-2, and not any given state's accountability plan.

-Because the reviews here do not speak to state-specific validation needs, individual states could consider undertaking such reviews themselves, as needed.
+The reviews here do not speak to state-specific validation needs that individual states could undertake themselves, as needed.
 Likewise, evidence or information on the tests published since, or reported outside the technical manuals reviewed, may have been omitted.
 Other state-adopted or locally designed student achievement testing programs for grades K-12 have not been reviewed as the process of test and evidence evaluation would be similar to those demonstrated.